Since the time of writing this post, a Solo Leveling anime was confirmed at Crunchyroll's Anime Expo 2022 panel!

 Netflix even recently released an live action adaptation of The Hellbound, a manhwa by Yeon Sang-ho and Choi Gyu-seok on their platform, so they are being picked up by more and more by large streaming services.

 If Solo Leveling were to get an anime adaptation, I really don't want Crunchyroll or Netflix to be at the helm though.
-As far as what studio I'd like to see animate Solo Leveling, Ufotable (Demon Slayer, Fate/Zero) would be an incredible choice.
-I think they have the experience needed to really pull a Solo Leveling anime off.
+As far as what studio I'd like to see animate Solo Leveling, Ufotable (Demon Slayer, Fate/Zero) would be an incredible choice or A-1 Pictures.
+I think both have the experience needed to really pull a Solo Leveling anime off.

 Solo Leveling is one that is going to be more difficult to animate, so it really needs the correct team behind it for it to be as successful as I know it can be.
 That being said, for these reasons and more, a Solo Leveling anime is possible!